Hypergraph Animals: Hypergraph Animals in Random Hypergraphs

 \subsection{Hypergraph Animal Abundances in Random Hypergraphs}

-In an uncorrelated (and sufficiently sparse) hypergraph the numbers of different hypergraph animals can be calculated straightforwardly following arguments employed e.g. in \cite{stumpf2010incomplete} for random graphs: we need to take the probability distributions over node degrees and edge cardinalities into account, and then consider the combinatorics of assigning $q$ neighbours to $k$ edges.
+In an uncorrelated hypergraph the numbers of different hypergraph animals can be calculated following arguments employed e.g. in \cite{stumpf2010incomplete} for random graphs: we need to take the probability distributions over node degrees and edge cardinalities into account, and then consider the combinatorics of assigning $q$ neighbours to $k$ edges.
 The dependency between (hyper-)node degrees and cardinality makes this a somewhat richer behaviour than might be expected from the analysis of random graphs, where these two are unlinked.
 As $p$ increases so does $\langle k\rangle$ but also $\langle l\rangle$.
-Thus in the simple ensemble of random hypergraphs described above the probability of a hyper edge having cardinality, $l=2$, initially increases and then decreases.
-That in turn also means that very quickly the fraction of hypergraph animals that are composed solely of cardinality 2 hyper edges decreases: random hypergraphs quickly become dominated by hyperedges with cardinality close to the average cardinality \eqref{eq:avgCard}.
+Thus in the simple ensemble of random hypergraphs described above the probability of a hyperedge having cardinality, $l=2$, initially increases and then decreases.
+That in turn also means that very quickly the fraction of hypergraph animals that are composed solely of cardinality 2 hyperedges decreases: random hypergraphs become dominated by hyperedges with cardinality close to the average cardinality \eqref{eq:avgCard}.